-Course number : PFAR 04 SEC -2
+Course number: PFAR 04 SEC -2Total credits: 4

-Total credits : 4

-Total marks : 50

 This course explores performance arts management as a discipline and as a skill.
 It discusses the importance and the techniques of curating and managing performing arts based on a study of existing models as well as newer approaches.